 JPQL is a powerful query language that allows you to define database queries based on your entity model.
-It’s structure and syntax is very similar to SQL.
+Its structure and syntax are very similar to SQL.
 But there is an important difference that I want to point out before I walk you through the different parts of a JPQL query.

 JPQL uses the entity object model instead of database tables to define a query.
 That makes it very comfortable for us Java developers, but you have to keep in mind that the database still uses SQL.
 Hibernate, or any other JPA implementation, has to transform the JPQL query into SQL.
 It is, therefore, a good practice to activate the logging of the SQL statements during development to check the generated SQL statements.